UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

   - Lists are often used with a similar purpose of arrays, but they are slow to process.
-  - Because of this, NumPy is use to create many other structures.
+  - Because of this, NumPy is used to create many other structures.
   - In fact, let’s refresh ourselves on certain values in a dataframe:

 <!-- end list -->